 1. Feed your skin

 The skin is the body’s largest organ and is our first line of defence against the environment around us.
 The skin on our faces is constantly exposed and requires a some TLC to stay in tip-top shape.
 Protecting and hydrating your skin is crucial for healthy aging; topical antioxidants, in particular, are excellent for protecting the skin from free-radical damage that causes the signs of aging.
-Use a potent serum daily to give your skin a boost, and hydrate according to your skin type – lightweight textures for oily and combination skins, and Oil Based textures for dry skin types.
+Use a potent serum and moisturiser daily to give your skin a boost, and hydrate according to your skin type – lightweight textures for oily and combination skins, and Oil Rich textures for dry skin types.